yh0010/For_MSCS_application/README.md

 Hi all, welcome to my application supportive repository.

-In here, most of the coding files are from my school assignments&projects, and some others are practices for the Facebook Intern interview and for personal practices.
+Please see the README.md for explanation of each folder.

-MSBA - Python, SQL
+MSBA - Python, SQL, Python project, Facebook Data Engineer Intern interview coding+email records

-MSCS - C++
+MSCS - C++, grades